 The most significant difference between the NES and the AUP involves when concentrations of contaminants exceed established background levels but not other relevant human health or environmental standards.
-Under the NES, the presence of soil concentrations above background but below relevant human health standards would not necessarily pose an issue relative to the development activity being considered a permitted activity.
-However, under the AUP, the presence of soil concentrations above background will automatically require that the development activity receive a consent from Auckland Council as a controlled activity regardless of whether the applicable permitted activity soil acceptance criteria has been exceeded.
+Under the NES, determining if the development activity is considered a permitted activity may depend upon whether soil background concentrations have been exceeded and whether a PSI or a DSI was performed.
+However, under the AUP, determination of whether an activity is permitted or controlled depends upon both the contaminant concentrations in the soil and the volume of soil disturbed.